 The Hispanic Research Center examined data from the 2019 National Survey of Early Care and Education to explore the average weekly hours ...

-Mistreatment During Maternity Care for Women of Color
+Mistreatment During Maternity Care

-The survey, which included data from 2,402 women, found that 1 in 5 women (20%) experienced ...
+The survey, which included data from 2,402 women, found that 1 in 5 women (20%) experienced mistreatment by healthcare ...

-Every year, County Health Rankings & Roadmaps (CHR&R) highlights health inequities that impact the quality of life and health outcomes of communities.
-The report’s data and guidance aim to support community-led efforts to improve health equity, where everyone has a fair, just opportunity to be their healthiest.
+Every year, County Health Rankings & Roadmaps (CHR&R) highlights health differences that impact the quality of life and health outcomes of communities.
+The report’s data and guidance aim to support community-led efforts to improve health, where everyone has a fair, just opportunity to be their healthiest.
 This year, CHR&R focused on two health drivers: civic infrastructure and civic participation.
 Let’s explore the report and see how counties compare across the nation, and how civic infrastructure and civic participation affects the health of Latinos and all people.

 What is Civic Infrastructure and Civic Participation?